Kate Petley: Staring into the Fire

 Using mechanisms of contemporary technology, Petley counters the quick pace of viewing images on devices.
 She leverages physiological responses to color and light, inviting absorption in brightly hued geometries and cast shadows.
 Her application of hand-brushed overlays of acrylic paint attempts to further slow the looking process.
 The contrast of the flat printed surfaces with the subtle textures of opaque paint generates dissonance between digital and material realms.

-This exhibition was curated by Sandra Q. Firmin.
+This exhibition is curated Sandra Q. Firmin, director.